AIRob/mesos-in-action-code-samples/appendixA/README.md

+# Appendix A
-This directory contains examples from appendix A: Mesosphere DCOS, an enterprise Mesos distribution.
+This directory contains examples from Appendix A: Mesosphere DCOS, An Enterprise Mesos Distribution.

 ## app
 A static HTML and CSS example application, based on the [Jumbotron Narrow][0]